 12. Hotels / Vacation Packages

-Using Priceline and Expedia can save you a lot of money on your next trip.
+Using Priceline.com and Expedia.com can save you a lot of money on your next trip.
 For your vacation, try pricing it out with their vacation packages and then using a local travel agent who can match the price.
 We found a trip online and booked through a travel agent who matched the price and lined up all the details for us.

 13. Sports Gear